This page explains how the Government’s COVID-19 Public Health Orders are helping keep people safe in strata environments.

 - have more time to hold the first annual general meeting for new schemes and to determine how to reimburse money transferred from one fund to another.

-These laws will be in place for six months to help strata and community associations manage their responsibilities during COVID-19.
+These laws will be in place until 13 May 2021, to help strata and community associations manage their responsibilities during COVID-19.

 Meetings and voting